Early Voting For Russian Presidential Election Begins In Remote Areas Of Far East

-(MENAFN- IANS) Vladivostok, Feb 25 (IANS) Early voting in remote areas for the Russian presidential election has begun in the regions of the Far East, local media reported on Sunday.
+(MENAFN- Famagusta Gazette) Early voting in remote areas for the Russian presidential election has begun in the regions of the Far East, local media reported on Sunday.

 Quoted by Russia's TASS news agency, Igor Shamraev, deputy chairman of the regional electoral commission of Kamchatka, said that about 30,000 people in Kamchatka could cast their ballots early.
 They include reindeer herders, meteorological station workers, lighthouse keepers and service members at isolated outposts.